 Ridley Creek State Park closes at sunset.
 Emergency exit route information will be provided at check-in, and the Cubmaster must be notified immediately.

-All scouts should wear their Class A scout uniform for the evening portion of the campout.
-(Dinner, campfire)
+All scouts should wear their Class A scout uniform for the Saturday afternoon/evening portion of the campout.
+(Rockets, Dinner, Campfire)

-If planning to stay for Sunday morning activities, please pack your Scout's Class B t-shirt.
+If planning to stay for Sunday morning activities, please pack your Scout's Class B t-shirt if you have one.

 Dinner: Dinner will be provided at approx. 6:00 p.m.
 If you are arriving after 6:00 p.m. please plan to eat dinner before you arrive, and also notify us via email prior to the event.
-More dinner details were provided in the event email.
+(Dinner for 2025 will be chicken tenders and assorted snack/chips.)

-Breakfast: Some small items, like granola bars & muffins, will be available early in the morning.
+Breakfast: Light fare of granola bars & oatmeal will be available early in the morning.
 A full hot breakfast will be served after our morning pack hike.
-Breakfast details are also in the event email.

 Our number one priority is safety, followed by providing our children with a fun and age-appropriate experience.
 We understand that some families are experienced campers, but we must follow rules and guidelines as prescribed by Scouts America at all times.
 As a result, we ask that you abide by the following for everyone’s safety and enjoyment throughout the weekend: